Program Overview: Handbook

 The First Examination is taken after the student has completed thirty (30) course credits of work in the Program and before the completion of forty-five (45) credits.
 The Graduate Center requires that the student be officially registered both in the semester before he or she takes the exam and in the semester of the exam.
 Students will be asked to sign up for the First Exam during the semester before it is taken.
 Once a student has signed up, he or she cannot withdraw from the upcoming sitting of the Exam without a written justification that has been accepted by the Executive Officer in consultation with available members of the U900 Committee.
 The exam will be given at the start of each semester, with the aim of having results decided in time to benefit students’ registration and level changes.
 The exam will consist of written and oral components, as follows:

 (1) Three essay questions to be written and graded by the Standing Examination Committee.
 The questions will overlap theory, history, and structure.
 The purpose of the written component is to test: a) students’ ability to organize knowledge; b) their preparation for advanced thinking; and c) their ability to choose illustrative examples.
 Samples of recent exams may be reviewed in the Program Office.
 The essays are to be answered in four hours and may be written on computers.
+There will be a break of 30 minutes after the first 2 hours.
 There will be no choice of questions.
 Primary sources (plays, theory) should be cited, and if a student knows relevant secondary materials, they should be cited, but are not required.

 (2) A 90-minute comprehensive oral examination for each student, beginning from the essays and moving out into the field of theatre generally.
 This examination will be conducted by the Standing Examination Committee and will be scheduled as soon as convenient after the writtens (within two weeks, if the calendar permits).